karthik101/30loops-user-docs/wsgi.rst

     Reloading the loadbalancers, this can take up to 30 seconds...
     Stage completed
     Your application is successfully deployed on http://30loops-app-wsgiapp-dev.30loops.net

+The application is now running on the specified URL.

 .. _`WSGI standard`: http://www.python.org/dev/peps/pep-0333/
 .. _`example repository`: https://github.com/crito/wsgiapp↑